ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 There is no hierarchy or inheritance for properties associated with ANEs.

-## New Resource-Specific Entity Domain Exports

-### ANE Domain of Cost Map Resource {#costmap-ede}

-If an ALTO Cost Map resource supports the Path Vector cost type, it can export an `ane` typed entity domain defined by the union of all sets of ANE names, where each set of ANE names are an `ane-path` metric cost value in this ALTO Cost Map resource.

-### ANE Domain of Endpoint Cost Service Resource {#ec-ede}

-If an ALTO Endpoint Cost Service resource supports the Path Vector cost type, it can export an `ane` typed entity domain defined by the union of all sets of ANE names, where each set of ANE names are an `ane-path` metric cost value in this ALTO Endpoint Cost Service resource.

 ## ANE Property Name {#ane-prop-name-spec}

 An ANE Property Name is encoded as an Entity Property Name (Section 3.2.2 of